SLTLabAUT/POH-Db/README.md

 Each handwriting sample is named a Writepad.
 There are three types of writepads:

--   Text: A few sentences with an average of 16 words.
+-   Text: A few sentences with an average of 16 words (contains numbers).
 -   WordGroup: 4-10 lines with an average of 7 lines, each containing 1 word.
 -   WordGroup2: lines containing groups of 2 words.
 -   WordGroup3: lines containing groups of 3 words.
 -   NumberGroup: 14 lines of decimal numbers with basic mathematical symbols.
--   Sign (Not public): Signature.
+-   Sign (not public): Signature.

 Writepads are saved in [InkML](https://w3.org/TR/InkML/) format and contain the following properties for each point recorded (Some data may be unavailable based on the user's device):